 I am continuously working on the cultural history of imagination and dramaturgy.
-Forthcoming articles include “The ethics of imagining and the dramaturgy of spectatorship” in the upcoming issue of Performing Ethos, “Ethical Dramaturgies”.
+Recent articles include “The ethics of imagining and the dramaturgy of spectatorship” in the recently published issue of Performing Ethos, “Ethical Dramaturgies”.

 Pilot project: theatre archives and digital methods

 In 2020-21, I am participating in the pilot project Danish theater archives in the digital era in research and teaching under DeiC (Danish e-Infrastructure Cooperation) and Royal Danish Library’s Cultural Heritage Cluster.
-Our case studies will include Ludvig Holberg’s comedies, theatre reviews from mediestream.dk and visual image analysis of pictures from the Royal Danish Library’s collection.
+Our case studies include Ludvig Holberg’s comedies, which we analyse as TEI encoded text files in RStudio.

 I recently finished working on a cross-disciplinary anthology, Det historiske blik, on historicity and historical methodologies with Sofie Kluge and Rasmus Vangshardt.
 I contribute with an article on imagination and the first performance of A Doll’s House.
 The book was published January 2021.